 GenX — HFPO-DA, the PFOA replacement that became a problem

-When PFOA was phased out, the chemical industry needed a replacement processing aid for fluoropolymer manufacturing.
-The replacement was HFPO-DA, marketed as GenX.
-It was sold as the "shorter chain" alternative — fewer fluorinated carbons in the molecule, theoretically less persistent in the body.
+When PFOA was phased out, industry needed a replacement processing aid for fluoropolymer manufacturing.
+That replacement was HFPO-DA, marketed as GenX — sold as the "shorter chain" alternative with an ether linkage in place of the straight C8 chain and the claim of faster clearance from the body.

-Another long-chain PFAS, similar to PFOA but with one more fluorinated carbon.
+PFNA (perfluorononanoic acid) is a long-chain PFAS similar to PFOA but with one more fluorinated carbon.
 Historically used in some fluoropolymer manufacturing and in stain-resistant coatings.
-Less consumer-product visibility than PFOA but real environmental presence.
 Regulated at 10 parts per trillion in the 2024 EPA rule.

-The fifth name in the regulated list.
-Shorter-chain than PFOS but in the same family.
-Also regulated at 10 parts per trillion in the Hazard Index group.
+PFHxS (perfluorohexanesulfonic acid) is shorter-chain than PFOS but in the same sulfonate family.
+Heavy presence in AFFF firefighting foam contamination.
+Regulated at 10 parts per trillion in the Hazard Index group.

 What your filter has to do

-The EPA's 2024 final rule covers six compounds: PFOA, PFOS, PFHxS, PFNA, GenX (HFPO-DA), and a sixth via the Hazard Index.
+The EPA's 2024 final rule covers six compounds: PFOA, PFOS, PFHxS, PFNA, GenX (HFPO-DA), and PFBS via the Hazard Index.
 Different filters handle different subsets:

-Reverse osmosis filters handle the full PFAS class because they filter by molecule size rather than chemical affinity.
-Anything that does not pass through the membrane (most PFAS molecules are too large) is removed.
+Reverse osmosis filters handle the full PFAS class because they filter by molecule size rather than chemical affinity — most PFAS molecules are too large to pass the membrane.
 Example: AquaTru.

-Activated carbon block filters can handle PFOA and PFOS if certified to P473, but the GenX story is more variable.
-Some carbon filters reduce GenX, some do not — it depends on the carbon type and contact time.
+Activated carbon block filters can handle PFOA and PFOS if P473-certified, but GenX coverage varies by carbon type, pore distribution, and contact time.

 The practical answer